amintikk/TWdrops/README.md

-# TW Drops: Twitch Drops Farmer (So Ugly It Works)
+# TW Drops: Twitch Drops Farmer

 Welcome to **TW Drops**, the scrappy Twitch drops farmer that drives a headless Playwright browser for you.
 It captures cookies, shows account stats, lists active campaigns, fetches live channels, and farms drops in the background — all from a slick control panel.
 The codebase is a bit of a beautiful disaster, but *if it works, don’t touch it.*